ytmytm/llama2.c64/README.md

 No, it really runs the same set of calculations as [llama2.c](https://github.com/karpathy/llama2.c) and returns exactly the same results.
 Just on a humble C64.

-There is plenty of information provided in README of [llama2.c](https://github.com/karpathy/llama2.c).
+There is plenty of information provided in the README of [llama2.c](https://github.com/karpathy/llama2.c).
 You can [read more about Transformer models here](https://medium.com/@smmzhu/demystifying-the-transformer-model-cd73e1b7ac87).

 ## What's the performance like?
 I have been waiting here for 15 minutes and it does nothing